LucoDevro/fastKris/README.md

 It is recommended to save your compound library as a spreadsheet and to export it to a tab-separated file (usually the `*.txt` or `*.tsv` "Save as" option).
 ### Define your experiment and generate a protocol script.
 #### GUI method
-Start the GUI by double-clicking, choose your working directory and fill in your experiment definitions (see the user's guide).
+Start the GUI by double-clicking it, choose your working directory and fill in your experiment definitions (see the user's guide).
 Click the `Generate protocol` button and give a name to your experiment.
 This generates the following files:

 - A parameter text file defining your experiment: `<experiment-name>.param.txt`.
 This allows to reload previously defined experiments using the `Load from parameter file` button.
 - A spreadsheet with the compound concentrations for each well: `<experiment-name>.xlsx`.